Fitness Archetypes

 Physiology favors short-duration, high-force output over long-distance aerobic endurance; strength comparisons are often qualitative rather than universally quantified.

-Gray wolves are optimized for long-distance travel with efficient trotting gaits, enabling routine coverage of large territories while conserving energy, making them representatives of sustained aerobic capacity.
+Wolves are optimized for long-distance travel with efficient trotting gaits, enabling routine coverage of large territories while conserving energy, making them representatives of sustained aerobic capacity.

 Athletic Traits: